GitCodings/Stack-BE2-Movies-Service-Starter/README.md

 These can be used rather than creating your own.

 ### SignedJWT
 All endpoints in this service are considered 'privilged' as in, the user calling the endpoint must be authorized and as such must included their serialized `SignedJWT` inlcuded in the header of the request under the `Authorization` header.
+In the test cases you'll see that we are including these headers with JWT's for your convenience when testing.

 In Spring there is a way to automatically take this header and turn it into a `SignedJWT` (This is already done for you by a provided filter here: [JWTAuthenticationFilter](https://github.com/klefstad-teaching/CS122B-Core/blob/main/src/main/java/com/github/klefstad_teaching/cs122b/core/security/JWTAuthenticationFilter.java)).
-There is also a way to "ask" spring for this `SignedJWT` by using the `@AuthenticationPrincipal` annotation on a `SignedJWT` function parameter in the endpoint like so:
+There is also a way to "ask" spring for this `SignedJWT` by using the `@AuthenticationPrincipal SignedJWT user` function parameter in the endpoint like so:

 ```java
 @GetMapping("/path")